The Ultimate In Birding Tours

 This is a land of spectacular landscapes and contrasts, ranging from rugged mountains that rise to over 3000m and deep gorges and ravines to vast desert plains, endless miles of spectacular white sand beaches, palm groves, coastal lagoons, mangroves and modern, intensively irrigated farms that look wildly out of place amongst the surrounding arid landscapes.

 Most of northern and interior Oman is extremely arid, the surface of the land being marked by ancient, usually dry wadis and jagged, bare mountains, although a broad fertile coastal strip in the north (the Batinah) supports farming and provides most of the country’s fresh fruit and vegetables.
-The southern province of Dhofar is quite different, in that it has a clearly monsoon climate with significant rainfall during the cool and overcast summer months (called the Khareef), a time when northern Oman swelters under clear blue skies.
+The southern province of Dhofar is quite different, in that it has a monsoon climate with significant rainfall during the cool and overcast summer months (called the Khareef), a time when northern Oman swelters under clear blue skies.

 The Omani people are proud, honest and hard-working, and in many ways quite different to their Bedu neighbours to the west.
 The Omanis are outstanding seamen and they have long traded far and wide across the Indian Ocean, helped by their expertise in boat building (some wooden dhows are still used to this day, although sadly they no longer use sails).
-Their seafaring travels gave the Omanis an understanding of, and a tolerance for, foreign cultures, religions and peoples that has lasted to this day, and is something that sets them apart from the more inward-looking cultures of the rest of Arabia.
+Their seafaring travels gave the Omanis an understanding of, and a tolerance for foreign cultures, religions and peoples that has lasted to this day.
+This is something that sets them apart from the more inward-looking cultures of the rest of Arabia.

 Interestingly it was Frankincense rather than trade with South Asia and East Africa that brought what is now Oman to the attention of the ancient world.
 Frankincense trees (of the genus Boswellia) grow only in southern Oman, Yemen, northern Somalia and Socotra, and the aromatic gum, which both burns and has medicinal properties, became an important part of the religious rituals of the ancient world, being used in rites in the temples of ancient Egypt, at Jerusalem and in ancient Rome, as well as in many other places.
 The frankincense offered to baby Jesus was, at that time, more valuable than gold and the Roman author Pliny even wrote that control of the frankincense trade had made the south Arabians the richest people in the known world!

-Sadly the use of frankincense declined and Oman’s fortunes declined accordingly, although for a time in the 17th and 18th centuries Oman’s ships dominated the Indian Ocean and her political influence was felt as far afield as East Africa.
+Sadly the use of frankincense declined and Oman’s fortunes declined accordingly, although for a time in the 17th and 18th centuries, Oman’s ships dominated the Indian Ocean and her political influence was felt as far afield as East Africa.
 Later Oman became a quiet and undeveloped backwater, a situation that only really changed with the accession of the outward-looking Sultan Qaboos Bin Said in 1970.
 When one sees modern, oil-rich Oman today it is hard to believe that most of the country was virtually in a medieval state less than 60 years ago.

-For the birder and traveller Oman has obvious appeal, not least the fact it has one of the most diverse and speciality-rich avifaunas in the entire Middle East, with a unique mixture of Palearctic, Oriental and Afrotropical breeding species enriched by a formidable diversity of migrants and vagrants.
-There are many birds in Oman that are much wanted specialities and some are hard to see, nor even currently impossible to see, on any other bird tour.
+For the birder and traveller, Oman has obvious appeal, not least the fact it has one of the most diverse and speciality-rich avifaunas in the entire Middle East, with a unique mixture of Palearctic, Oriental and Afrotropical breeding species enriched by a formidable diversity of migrants and vagrants.
+There are many birds in Oman that are much-wanted specialities and some are hard to see, nor even currently impossible to see, on any other bird tour.

 Our Oman birding tour commences at the capital city, Muscat, situated on the Gulf of Oman.

-In northern Oman we will initially be concentrating on finding the decidedly enigmatic Omani (or Hume’s) Owl, which was thought at first to be a new species, but which has been shown to be the same as the original type specimen of Hume’s Owl, from southwest Pakistan!
+In northern Oman, we will initially be concentrating on finding the decidedly enigmatic Omani (or Hume’s) Owl, which was thought at first to be a new species, but which has been shown to be the same as the original type specimen of Hume’s Owl, from southwest Pakistan!
 For this, we head for the spectacular Al Hajar Mountains, where we will explore the deep canyons that the owl inhabits.

-This area of stark, jagged limestone ridges and deep wadis is also home to the huge Lappet-faced Vulture as well as such specialities as the little-known Pallid (or Striated) Scops Owl, Rufous-tailed and Hume’s Wheatears, Plain Leaf Warbler, the perky Streaked Scrub Warbler (nowadays considered a monotypic bird family), Arabian Babbler and Striolated Bunting.
+This area of stark, jagged limestone ridges and deep wadis is also home to the huge Lappet-faced Vulture as well as such specialities as the little-known Pallid (or Striated) Scops Owl, Red-tailed and Hume’s Wheatears, Plain Leaf Warbler, the perky Streaked Scrub Warbler (nowadays considered a monotypic bird family), Arabian Babbler and Striolated Bunting.
 We will also pay a visit to coastal localities where Sooty Falcons nest until late in the autumn, feeding their young on migrant birds before migrating to Madagascar.

-From the Al Hajar Mountains, we travel far across the interior desert to the Arabian Sea east coast near Masirah island.
-Our remote goal is the peninsula of Barr al Hikman, the greatest and yet least-known waterbird spectacle in all Arabia and indeed the entire Middle East.
+From the Al Hajar Mountains, we travel far across the interior desert to the Arabian Sea coast near Masirah island.
+Our remote goal is the peninsula of Barr al Hikman, the greatest and yet least-known waterbird spectacle in all of Arabia and indeed the entire Middle East.
 Here, hundreds of thousands of shorebirds pass the northern winter months, providing an astonishing spectacle.
 Amongst the commoner species, we shall be concentrating on the strange Crab-plover, which is positively numerous, as well as Great Knot and Broad-billed and Terek Sandpipers.

 After exploring Barr al Hikman we will head inland, making our way through the desert plains of the Jiddat al Harasis, to the edge of the Rub al Qali, or Empty Quarter.
 Here a desert oasis attracts Spotted Sandgrouse and sometimes the less common Crowned Sandgrouse, while other desert specialities of this inhospitable part of the world include the rare and nomadic Arabian (or Asian Dunn’s) Lark.
-In this hot and utterly arid region it is bizarre to come across farms where grass and alfalfa are irrigated by huge circular gantries in the middle of the desert, but these fields and any small clump of trees and bushes attract a tantalizing selection of tired migrants.
+In this hot and utterly arid region, it is bizarre to come across farms where grass and alfalfa are irrigated by huge circular gantries in the middle of the desert, but these fields and any small clump of trees and bushes attract a tantalizing selection of tired migrants.
 Oases in this area sometimes attract the enigmatic Grey Hypocolius, the sole member of its family (Hypocoliidae), and also hold small populations of African Collared Dove and Nile Valley Sunbird, both of which have a breeding toehold in southern Oman.

 Eventually, we will reach Salalah, the ancient capital of Dhofar province.
 Here there are still some huge stretches of unspoiled white sand beaches fronting the Arabian Sea, coconut palms waving in the breeze and a series of interesting coastal lagoons, while inland is the rugged mountainous escarpment of the Jabal al Qara with its deep ravines and beautiful perennial springs.
 The woodland on the slopes, which includes frankincense trees and baobabs, will still be green after the transformation wrought by the monsoon rains and the whole area looks very different from the extremely arid mountains near Muscat.

-In this diversity of habitats, we will be concentrating on South Arabian endemics and other regional specialities such as Socotra Cormorant, Arabian Partridge, Lichtenstein’s Sandgrouse, Arabian Eagle-Owl, Arabian Scops Owl, Desert Owl, Forbes-Watson’s Swift, Arabian Green Bee-eater, Blackstart, Arabian Wheatear, Arabian Warbler, Arabian and Palestine Sunbirds, Fan-tailed Raven, Tristram’s Starling, Yemen Serin (the later only fairly recently discovered breeding here around 1000 kilometres to the northeast of the previously known range) and Arabian Golden-winged Grosbeak, as well as a series of Afrotropical species including Bruce’s Green Pigeon, Grey-headed Kingfisher, Sunbird and Abyssinian White-eye.
+In this diversity of habitats, we will be concentrating on South Arabian endemics and other regional specialities such as Socotra Cormorant, Arabian Partridge, Lichtenstein’s Sandgrouse, Arabian Eagle-Owl, Arabian Scops Owl, Desert Owl, Egyptian Nightjar, Forbes-Watson’s Swift, Arabian Green Bee-eater, Blackstart, Arabian Wheatear, Arabian Warbler, Arabian and Palestine Sunbirds, Fan-tailed Raven, Tristram’s Starling, Yemen Serin (the later only fairly recently discovered breeding here around 1000 kilometres to the northeast of the previously known range) and Arabian Golden-winged Grosbeak, as well as a series of Afrotropical species including Bruce’s Green Pigeon, Grey-headed Kingfisher and Abyssinian White-eye.
 The coastal lagoons and beaches will produce a wide variety of waterbirds, perhaps including Baillon’s and Little Crakes, and possibly even White-cheeked Tern, while a boat trip should produce such exciting birds as the little-known Jouanin’s Petrel, Persian Shearwater, Masked Booby and Bridled Tern.

 Oman offers a brilliant mixture of easy desert birding, superb migration ‘hotspots’ and some exciting Arabian and Middle Eastern specialities that can be enjoyed in one of the safest countries on earth along with some spectacular scenery and the hospitality of some proud but friendly people who have held themselves aloof from the political tensions that have embroiled so many other Middle Eastern countries.
 All in all, a truly enjoyable trip!